Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - When a data store is part of the stack, you should be aware of certain data management challenges.
 - To implement this technique in AWS OpsWorks, bring up the blue environment/stack with the current version of the application.
+- Next, create the green environment/stack with the newer version of application.

+- At this point, the green environment is not receiving any traffic.
+- If Elastic Load Balancing needs to be initialized, you can do that at this time.

+- When it’s time to promote the green environment/stack into production, update DNS records to point to the green environment/stack’s load balancer.
+- You can also do this DNS flip gradually by using the Amazon Route 53 weighted routing policy.